romana/romana.github.io/how/background.md

 ### VXLAN Tenant Isolation

 The traditional method to maintain tenant isolation is to create individual layer 2 segments on top of a layer 3 underlay network.
-These overlay networks use VXLAN encapsulation (or similar encapsulation protocols) which supports up to 16M isolated network segments.
+These overlay networks typically use VXLAN encapsulation (or similar encapsulation protocol) which supports up to 16M isolated network segments.
 And just like other layer 2 segments, they must be configured with a CIDR address range and gateways to routers that forward traffic to other VLANs and networks, as necessary.

 Assigning a VXLAN to individual tenant network segments provides layer 2 VLAN style isolation for every segment.
 If a NAT service is also available, segments can also support overlapping IP addresses.